 WAIT A SECOND!

-Alas, maybe the real issue is that I simply don’t have any friends whose company I enjoy enough to afford playing D&D with them.
+Alas, maybe the real issue is that I simply don’t have any friends whose company I enjoy enough to afford playing D&D with them, who also want to play D&D with me.

 Emotion in Alternative Tango and Abstraction of Art: